jomisica/lxd-kube/README.md

 This column can have two values: "master" or "worker."

-### The K8S_API_ENDPOINT column
+### The K8S_API_ENDPOINT_DOMAIN column

 This column defines the domain to use with the master plane.
-The domain should follow the format hostname.domain.xyz, where the hostname corresponds to the name specified in the LXD_CONTAINER_NAME/HOSTNAME column.
+The domain must follow the format dominio.xyz.
+This will be transformed to hostname.domain.xyz where the hostname matches the name specified in the LXD_CONTAINER_NAME/HOSTNAME column.

 This domain is used to access the Kubernetes API via a domain name rather than an IP address.
 The script will generate kubectl configurations for each cluster using the domain provided in this column.